-- Investigation of the extent to which product or manufacturing changes as well as production technologies of different levels of maturity can be quickly integrated into the reference process chain for a high speed of innovation
+- Investigation of the extent to which product or manufacturing changes as well as production technologies of different maturity levels can be quickly integrated into the reference process chain for a high speed of innovation

-- Identification of cause-and-effect relationships between product features and process parameters to increase process flexibility and process stability in the hairpin stator production.
+- Identification of interdependencies between product characteristics and process parameters to increase process flexibility and process stability of hairpin stator production

 Research and project partners